Tag Archive for: active and mobile

 Six Ways to Help Manage Knee Arthritis and Stay Active

-Knee arthritis is one of the most common forms of osteoarthritis, affecting more than 80% of cases and impacting at least 19% of Americans over the age of 45.
+Knee arthritis is one of the most common forms of osteoarthritis, affecting more than 80% of osteoarthritis cases and nearly 19% of Americans over age 45.
+Here in Portsmouth, NH and across the Seacoast region, we see it every day – active adults who want to keep walking, hiking, golfing, skiing, and staying independent without being limited by chronic knee pain.

-For many, a diagnosis of knee osteoarthritis leads to chronic, debilitating knee pain that stops them from doing their favorite activities.
-Sometimes it’s due to the limiting belief that once you have arthritis, you have “bad knees” for life.
-Other times it’s because you’ve been told you have “bone on bone” in your knee and that you should scale back on activity so you don’t make it worse.
+For many people, a diagnosis of knee osteoarthritis leads to chronic, debilitating knee pain that stops them from doing their favorite activities.
+Sometimes it is due to the limiting belief that once you have arthritis, you have “bad knees” for life.
+Other times it is because you have been told you have “bone-on-bone” in your knee and should scale back activity so you do not make it worse.

 This line of thinking is flawed and often leads to unnecessary injections, procedures, and surgery.
-Because being active is one of the best things you can do to manage your arthritis and protect your knees.
+Being active is one of the best things you can do to manage knee arthritis and protect your joints long term.

 But what if movement and activity hurt?